karan7860/karan7860.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I am Shreyas Lele.
-I am currently working with Baker Hughes in their elite Aspire Leadership Program as a Software Engineer.
-I have completed my B. Tech in Information Technology from VJTI, Mumbai.
+Hi, I am Karan Sonawane.
+I am currently working with Baker Hughes (Earlier known as General Electric's Oil and Gas) as a Software Engineering Specialist.
+I have completed my Bachelors & Masters of Engineering in Information Technology from University of Mumbai.
+Currently Pursuing MBA in Business Analytics from BITS Pilani.

+I have completed major certifications such as Certified Scrum Master, Six Sigma Green Belt, Customer Analytics.

-I am interested in Machine Learning, Reinforcement Learning, Cloud Based Analytics, developing intelligent bots and want to explore the Artificial Intelligence domain.
+I am interested in Product Management, Data & Analytics Business Requirement, Software Infrastructure, Software Project Management and want to explore the Technical Product Management domain.

-I have successfully completed projects based upon Reinforcement Learning, Time series forecasting, Neural Machine Translation.
+I have successfully completed projects based upon Machine Learning, Time series forecasting.
 I have industrial experience in server-less cloud computing and cloud based analytics.
-I have accomplished end-to-end projects from intial designing, to production ready on-cloud deployment.
+I have accomplished end-to-end projects from intial designing, to production ready on-cloud deployment which includes AWS, Kubernetes, Docker.

 Apart from that, I like playing various sports and love to travel.
-I relish playing guitar and piano.
+I relish playing Cricket and Chess.
 I also enjoy computer gaming.